-The D3400 lives at the entry point of Nikon’s DSLR lineup, but it contains a 24-megapixel sensor that’s one of the best in the business.
-That alone makes it one of the best DSLRs for beginners, but it goes a step further with Nikon’s SnapBridge technology, which uses Bluetooth Low Energy to maintain an always-on connection to your smartphone for dirt-simple image sharing.
-You can open the SnapBridge app (iOS or Android) and just leave your phone in your pocket.
-As you take pictures, the D3400 will transmit them to the app, so that they’re ready for you to share to Instagram as soon as you pick up your phone.
+The D3400 lives at the entry point of Nikon’s DSLR lineup, but it contains a 24-megapixel sensor that’s one of the best in the business and also one of the most affordable.
+That alone makes it one of the best DSLRs for beginners, but it goes a step further with Nikon’s SnapBridge technology, which uses Bluetooth Low Energy to maintain an always-on connection to your smartphone.
+The Bluetooth allows you to use an iOS or Android device to remotely trigger the camera and automatically back-up low-resolution files.
+For full resolution transfers, Wi-Fi is also built in.

 The rest of the D3400’s specs are decent for a camera at this price, including 1080/60p video and a burst rate up to 5 frames per second.
 This may not be a camera with a lot of room to grow into, but it’s a very solid choice for first-time DSLR buyers.

 The best DSLR for the world traveler

 Why should you buy this: Compact size without sacrificing the optical viewfinder

 Who’s it for: Beginners, vacationers, and anyone who wants the smallest possible DSLR

 How much will it cost: $550 (body only), $700 (with 18-55mm lens) with sales occasionally dropping the price by $100